jtgrasse/Predicting_MSW/README.md

 ## Data Collection Methodology

-Each data point comes from a %adjust to match more specific wording% report called a "Waste Characterization Study."
-Some reports provide multiple data points %be more specific about what one data point is, a composition for a specific area for a specific time%, such as individual data for each county within a state.
+The data available is contained in reports that we refer to as *waste characterization studies*; these reports are often titled similarly.
+The data is pulled from these reports, where each data point is an estimated percentage breakdown of the waste stream into various material categories for a particular geographic area and for a particular year.
+Some reports provide multiple data points, such as data for each county within a state.
 The project team manually extracted this data from the publicly available report PDFs.
 Since different reports often use unique sets of material categories, the team translated the data into a standardized characterization.
 This process is detailed in the aforementioned paper.

 ### Data Description